devilry/devilry-django/not_for_deploy/docs/user/subjectadmin_qualifiesforexam.rst

 No plugin fits my needs!
 ########################

-:doc:`Contact the Devilry developers <contact>` and we will try to help you.
+:doc:`Contact the Devilry developers <../contact>` and we will try to help you.